virtee/sev-snp-measure/README.md

 ## Scope

-Calculate expected measurement of an AMD SEV-SNP guest VM for confidential computing.
+Command-line tool and Python library to calculate expected measurement of an AMD SEV-SNP guest VM for confidential computing.

 ## Installation